Project Starting – Ending Dates: 15/09/2017 – 14/05/2018

 ENERGY EFFICIENCY LITERACY

-The project was conducted to raise awareness on low energy buildings in the society and among the citizens consisting of different age groups and backgrounds
+The project was conducted to raise awareness on low energy buildings in the society and among the citizens consisting of different age groups and backgrounds.

 ENERGY EFFICIENCY INFRASTRUCTURE